The Tips and Tricks to Perfect Pysanky Eggs

-Pysanky eggs are hand-drawn creations—first in pencil using guidelines to section off an egg into a grid pattern, and then with detail within the grid.
+Let's start with the word itself: Pysanky (plural form of pysanka) is from the Ukrainian word "pysaty" meaning "to write."
+Pysanky eggs are perfect for Easter and are hand-drawn creations—first in pencil using guidelines to section off an egg into a grid pattern, and then with detail within the grid.
 Afterwards, pencil lines are covered with beeswax and layered with colors of dye, similar to the batik work done on fabric.

-But the intricacy of the design is not what makes a pysanka beautiful.
+But the intricacy of the design is not the only thing that makes a pysanka beautiful.
 Even simple patterns can be just as striking as detailed ones.
 The key to a beautiful traditional pysanka is symmetry and precision (although symmetry does not always play a role in contemporary patterns).
 By precision, I mean that the design is drawn within a grid that has been laid out meticulously, usually with a tape measure.
 If a pysanky is only divided in half, each half will measure exactly the same.
 Similarly, in quadrants, each will measure exactly the same.
 The entire design, whether simple or detailed, depends on these first measurements to be exact.
-This is especially important if the egg will be very intricate!
+This is especially important if the egg will be very intricate.

-First and foremost, you should consider the quality of egg chosen.
-The shells should be smooth and without cracks; and there should be no "transparent" spots when held up to a light source as these spots can signify a weak shell.
+First and foremost, you should consider the quality of the egg chosen.
+The shells should be smooth and without cracks, and there should be no "transparent" spots when held up to a light source as these spots can signify a weak shell.
 The best place to buy eggs is from a backyard farmer or at a farmers market.
 These eggs come from birds that have been fed the proper diet ensuring quality eggshells.

-Designing The Egg
+Designing the Egg

-Once the grid and basic pattern of the egg is penciled in, you want to cover the area of the egg you want to stay white (assuming you are working with a white chicken egg.)
+Once the grid and basic pattern of the egg is penciled in, you want to cover the area of the egg you want to stay white (assuming you are working with a white chicken egg).
 The traditional designer tool used in this step is called a kistka.
 Your kistka is like a heated fountain pen.
 The "ink" is the melted beeswax that flows from the kistka.

 Kistky (plural) come in many styles.
 Manual kistky must be heated over a candle flame then dipped onto a pat of hard beeswax.
 The wax, which turns black from the carbon in the flame, melts, and flows up into the kistka.
 As you draw, a line of beeswax is released onto the egg.
-Only use pure beeswax: the melting point is such that you can handle it, yet it melts easily and will not rub off the egg as you work.
+Only use pure beeswax: The melting point is such that you can handle it, yet it melts easily and will not rub off the egg as you work.
 I still have the original kistka my grandfather made for my grandmother when they emigrated to the United States from the Ukraine.

 An electric kistka is continuously heated and is loved by artists that have created many, many pysanky.
 It uses blackened beeswax because there is no flame carbon to blacken the wax naturally.
-It is also more expensive, about ten times as much as a manual kistka.
+It is also more expensive, about 10 times as much as a manual kistka.
 Each type has various size tips letting the artist create extra fine to heavy lines.

-Whichever type of kistka you use, just remember: it is not the kistka that creates a beautiful pysanka!
+Whichever type of kistka you use, just remember: It is not the kistka that creates a beautiful pysanka.
 The outcome depends more on your planning and precision of design.
 When you draw with the kistka, draw the line away from you, not towards you.
 Many pysanka artists rotate the egg instead of moving the kistka.
 This takes practice, but works really well.

 Dyeing the Egg